tinalasisi/PODFRIDGE-Databases/data/README.md

 # Data Dictionary

 This folder contains four primary datasets documenting U.S. forensic DNA databases.
 All datasets are versioned and archived on Zenodo (DOI: [10.5281/zenodo.17215677](https://doi.org/10.5281/zenodo.17215677)) including the raw, intermediate and final files.
 Below we will discuss only the versioned processed data in the `versioned_data` subfolder.
-The process for getting to these final files is described in each analysis file that generates the processed data from the raw (see `analysis/` subfolder).
+The process for getting to these final files is described in each analysis file that generates the processed data from the raw (see `analysis/` subfolder described in our GitHub repository:  [https://github.com/lasisilab/PODFRIDGE-Databases](https://github.com/lasisilab/PODFRIDGE-Databases)).

 ---